openstax/cnx-recipes/script/README.md

         ```
         docker-compose run --rm bake-book -d intro-business
         ```
     3. If baking a single book, a short book name must be used as detailed in books.txt.
-An example is `into-business` in the first example.
+An example is `intro-business` in the first example.

-    4. The `--rm` flag is used to remove the previous docker image if there is one.
+    4. The `--rm` flag is used to remove the docker container after the command has completed.

 4. (*Optional*) Transform the math in the book: